VisionLabs/FaceEngineExamples/README.md

-# FaceEngine Examples
+# LUNA SDK Examples
-This repository contains example code for VisionLabs FaceEngine SDK and is compatible with SDK version 1.0 and newer.
+This repository contains example code for VisionLabs LUNA SDK and is compatible with SDK version 1.0 and newer.

 **Please note, that while these examples are released under MIT license, the SDK itself is not.